SamuelSwartzberg/flashcardifying_text_temp/inf.md

 _blank|new window/tab
 _parent|parent browsing context
-_top|root node browsing context for <form>, the target attribute represents where to display the response after submitting the form
+_top|root node browsing context for ‹form›, the target attribute represents where to display the response after submitting the form

 ####### a